jathu/UIImageColors/README.md

 | full                | no scaling  |
 | custom (Swift only) | given value |

-All methods provide a qualitiy paramter (which is set to `.high` by default in Swift).
+All methods provide a quality parameter (which is set to `.high` by default in Swift).

 ```swift
 let colors = image.getColors(quality: .low)